core-wg/oscore/draft-ietf-core-object-security.md

 A value MUST NOT be given for the "osc" attribute; any present value MUST be ignored by parsers.
 The "osc" attribute MUST NOT appear more than once in a given link-value; occurrences after the first MUST be ignored by parsers.

-# Proxy and HTTP Operations {#proxy-operations}

-RFC 7252 defines operations for a CoAP-to-CoAP proxy (see Section 5.7 of {{RFC7252}}) and for proxying between CoAP and HTTP (Section 10 of {{RFC7252}}).
-A more detailed description of the HTTP-to-CoAP mapping is provided by {{RFC8075}}.
-This section describes the operations of OSCORE-aware proxies.

-## CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}
+# CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}

-OSCORE is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCORE-aware proxies MAY provide certain simplifications as specified in this section.
+CoAP is designed for proxy operations (see Section 5.7 of {{RFC7252}}).
 Security requirements for forwarding are presented in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.

-OSCORE complies with the extended security requirements also addressing Block-wise {{RFC7959}} and CoAP-mappable HTTP.
-In particular caching is disabled since the CoAP response is only applicable to the original CoAP request.
-An OSCORE-aware proxy SHALL NOT cache a response to a request with an OSCORE option.
-As a consequence, the search for cache hits and CoAP freshness/Max-Age processing can be omitted.
+OSCORE is designed to work with legacy CoAP proxies.
+Since a CoAP response is only applicable to the original CoAP request, caching is in general not useful.
+In support of legacy proxies OSCORE defines special Max-Age processing, see {{max-age}}.
+An OSCORE-aware proxy SHOULD NOT cache a response to a request with an OSCORE option

 Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.